A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars/README.md

 * The next step in complexity happens when we allow non-linearities into our model.
 Typically, if you start incorporating heading into our state vector, you will end up with sines and cosines in our model equations.

    An example of a non-linear point model of lane following could look like below in Cartesian coordinates.
 Note the presence of cosine and sine, which are where the non-linearity comes in.

  <p align="right"> <img src="./img/12.png" style="right;" alt=" process model  " width="400" height="200"> </p>

+* The next jump in complexity happens when we take into account that a car is a non-holonomic system.
+A popular approach is to use a bicycle model, which looks like this in an inertial cartesian reference frame.
+A bicycle model takes two inputs, the steering angle and the acceleration.

+   For the steering angle, we could use a PID controller with the target lane center line as the reference line.
+For the acceleration, we could once again use a constant velocity model, or a constant acceleration model, or if we wanted more complex acceleration behavior, we could use a PID controller with the speed limit as the target.

 ## 3. Data driven approach